 - Hours of Operation: Monday - Friday, 7:30 a.m. - 4 p.m. (except holidays).

-- Email the Permit Center or through the Call.Click.Connect. service provided by the City of Alexandria
+- Contact the Maintenance Code Team through the Call.Click.Connect. service provided by the City of Alexandria

 - 24-Hour Nuisance Abatement Hotline: 703.836.0041 (Report nuisance concerns, such as illegal dumping, hoarding, overcrowding, rodent problems, and fire safety violations.)